 The next variable examined was education levels.
 Here, the study found that those with higher education levels had higher giving rates to arts and culture, with those having a high school education or less giving at just 2% while those with graduate school education gave at nearly 25%.
-Interestingly, while the percentage of individuals giving to arts and culture steadily increased with higher education levels, average giving totals first jumped significantly between those with high school or less and those with some college but then leveled off with subsequently higher education levels (11-12).
+Interestingly, when giving amounts were analyzed across different education levels, respondents with at least some college and higher all had somewhat similar giving levels and those with some college or a graduate degree gave slightly more than those with a bachelor's degree (11-12).

-In examining marital status, those who were married or widowed gave at the highest rates, with separated individuals giving at the lowest rates.
+In examining marital status, those who were married or widowed (so at one point had been married) gave at the highest rates, with separated individuals giving at the lowest rates.
 When giving levels are examined, widowed households gave the highest average amounts, followed by married couples (15-16).

-Finally, in examining geographic distribution of giving, the Northeast and Mid-Atlantic regions gave to arts and culture at the highest rates, with 15% and 10% respectively, followed by the Pacific, East North Central (eastern Midwest) and South Atlantic, all between 8% and 9%.
-Average giving levels were significantly higher in the Northeast and West South Central, though median giving was more consistent, ranging between \$100 and \$200 across all regions (13-14).
+Finally, in examining geographic distribution of giving, the North East and Mid-Atlantic regions gave to arts and culture at the highest rates, with 15% and 10% respectively, followed by the Pacific, East North Central (eastern Midwest) and South Atlantic, all between 8% and 9%.
+Average giving levels were significantly higher in the North East and West South Central, though median giving was more consistent, ranging between \$100 and \$200 across all regions (13-14).